-Land and Building 31st March, 2019 31st March, 2018 Total assets classified as held for sale 12 -
+Particulars As at 31st March, 2019 As at 31st March, 2018 Land and Building 12 - Total assets classified as held for sale 12 -

 Non-recurring fair value measurements

 Building classified as held for sale is being measured at the lower of its carrying amount and fair value less costs to sell at the time of the reclassification.
 Fair value of Building classified as held for sale was ₹13 Crore as at 31st March, 2019.
 The fair values of these assets have been determined by an independent valuer who holds recognised and relevant professional qualification.
 The main inputs include details obtained from "The Ready Reckoner", location factor and physical verification of the property.